Resume & Cover Letters

 - Include the name of the employer, your job title, and your responsibilities or duties.

-- Avoid including your supervisors' names and phone numbers, as this should be included in the job application.
+- No need to include your supervisors' names and phone numbers, as this should be on the official job application.

 - Avoid gaps in your work history.